ElcoK/ResearchGroup/_members/vanginkel.md

 publications: 'author^=*{Van Ginkel}'

 teaser: >
-    Kees van Ginkel is a researcher working at Deltares.
+    Kees van Ginkel is a researcher in the department of Climate Adaptation at Deltares and a visiting researcher in the department of Water and Climate Risk (WCR) of the Institute for Environmental Studies (IVM) at Vrije Universiteit Amsterdam.

 profile:
     name: Dr. Kees van Ginkel